USF-Computer-Networking/python-dns-project-ampanisales/README.md

 # python-dns-project-ampanisales
 python-dns-project-ampanisales created by GitHub Classroom

 Finds different types of DNS resource records from a domain name.
+Finds the hostname of an IP address